 How is Friendship Complete Auto Care better than a dealer?

-A. We have the expertise to perfrom the same work as the dealer.
+We have the expertise to perfrom the same work as the dealer.
 We know your vehicle just like the dealership does.
-We have the same or better equipment to perform your services.
-We are a smaller, more personal company that get sto know you and your car.
+We have to perform your services.
+We are a smaller, more personal company that gets to know you and your car.
 We are usually faster and easier to deal with.
 Our shuttle service is faster, and usually only shuttles one or two customers at a time.
 And most importantly, it’s always been our goal at Friendship to save you money.

-A. Heat and vibration are the most harmful elements to an automobile battery.
+Heat and cold are the most harmful elements to an automobile battery.
 However, many other factors can cause battery failure, such as: corroded cables and terminals, lack of electrolyte maintenance, sulfating, alternator/regulator malfunction, and electric shorts.